 Here are some of the fundamentals necessary to successfully fix-and-flip a home or building:

-· You need a lot of cash on-hand: Many people think it’s possible to flip an asset without a lot of cash on-hand.
+Many people think it’s possible to flip an asset without a lot of cash-on-hand.
 You can buy a property at dirt-cheap prices and fix it up yourself.
-Property flipping almost never actually turns out this way.
+Property flipping rarely actually turns out this way.
 Make sure you have enough cash to complete the flip, regardless of what happens.

-· You have to have good credit: Even the most well-prepared investor might run into unforeseen challenges while attempting to flip a property.
+Even the most well-prepared investor might run into unforeseen challenges while attempting to flip a property.
 They might have to open a line of credit to complete the flip and still recoup their investment.
-It’s essential you have good credit before you start the flipping process for this very reason.
+You must have good credit before you start the flipping process for this very reason.

-· The property must be in a great location: Just because a property is cheap doesn’t mean it’s worth buying and flipping.
-The asset has to be in a great location with strong market growth, or else you’ll end up saddled with a really nice building nobody wants to buy.
+Just because a property is cheap doesn’t mean it’s worth buying and flipping.
+The asset has to be in a great location with strong market growth, or else you’ll end up saddled with a nice building nobody wants to buy.

 Don’t gamble; invest instead